mapto/whereami/README.md

 This is a test service for her prototype for http://cargocollective.com/lialessa/GAZE-BEYOND

-Requirements:
+## Requirements
 - Python3 (https://www.python.org)
 - bottle (http://bottlepy.org)
 - SQLAlchemy (http://www.sqlalchemy.org) using SQLite (https://sqlite.org)
 - GeoPy (https://github.com/geopy) using GeocodeFarm (https://geocode.farm)

+## Executables
+- To test web services, run "python test.py".
-To fill the database with dummy data run "python setup_db.py".
-Then to start the API locally, run "python main.py" and open http://localhost:8000 from your browser.
+- To fill the database with dummy data run "python db.py".
+- To start the API locally, run "python main.py" and open http://localhost:8000 from your browser.
 All major browsers are supported.

-The API will give you access to the following GET endpoints:<br/>
+## API GET endpoints
 * **/at** - get all locations<br/>
 * **/at?name=sofia** - get locations like name<br/>
 * **/at?name=sofia&latitude=42.7&longitude=23** - set location of name to the given coordinates<br/>